mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 let's, let's disable all the flaky tests or, you know, it wasn't even possible to fix all of them, right.

-Because it was sometimes not even clear why there, you know, why they're flaky.
-And sometimes what we did is we measured their effectiveness.
-So how often is it flaky tests actually finding a thing?
+Because it was sometimes not even clear why they are, you know, why they're flaky sometimes.
+What we did is we measured their effectiveness.
+So how often is a flaky tests actually finding a thing?
 And how often is it giving a false positive?
 And we had like a cost benefit analysis where we said,

 Well, every time it fails for no good reason.
-It's a cost of your career because we have to go and investigate and find out actually nothing happened.
+It's a cost that we incur because we have to go and investigate and find out actually nothing happened.
 And then for every time it actually finds it back.
 We tried to estimate.
 You know, how much did that actually help us now?
 Right?
 So how much how much did we save and